 In fact, many people associate the Doberman breed with guard dogs — and for good reason.
 They were intentionally bred to possess all these traits and more.

 This makes them unlike other dog breeds, such as German Shepherd protection dogs, Belgian Malinois protection dogs, Rottweiler protection dogs, Dutch Shepherd protection dogs, and Cane Corso protection dogs—which were originally bred as working dogs (mostly for herding livestock).

-Let’s get into a few of the traits that make the Doberman one of the best guard dogs in the world.
+Let’s get into a few of the traits that make the Doberman one of the best guard dog breeds in the world.
 And we often give them protection dog training to become executive protection dogs or security dogs.

 Interesting Fact: The first Dobermans were bred specifically for protection just before the 1900s.